napframework/nap/docs/doxygen/markdown/05_rendering.md

 Some parts might look familiar, others are new.
 The most important new parts are the material, render and rotate component.
 The rotate component rotates the sphere along the y axis, the render component ties a renderable [mesh](@ref nap::IMesh) to a material.
 Every material points to a shader.
 The material is applied to the mesh before being rendered to (in this case) the screen.
 You will notice that the actual application will contain almost no code, most of the functionality is defined by the various objects and components.
 The only thing we have to do is tell the renderer to render the sphere using a particular camera.

-But let's begin by defining some of the resources in JSON:
+But let's begin by defining some of the resources in JSON.
+Alternatively you can use [Napkin](@ref napkin), our JSON editor:

 ```
 {
-	"Type" : "nap::RenderWindow",
+	"Type": "nap::RenderWindow",
-	"mID" : "Window0",
+    "mID": "Window0",
-	"Width" : 512,
-	"Height" : 512,
-	"Title" : "Window 1"
+    "Borderless": false,
+    "Resizable": true,
+    "Visible": true,
+    "Title": "Window 1",
+    "Width": 1280,
+    "Height": 720
 },
 {
-	"Type" : "nap::ImageFromFile ",
+	"Type": "nap::ImageFromFile",
-	"mID" : "WorldTexture",
+	"mID": "WorldTexture",
-	"ImagePath" : "world_texture.png"
+	"Usage": "Static",
+	"ImagePath": "world_texture.png",
+	"GenerateLods": true
 },
 {
 	"Type" : "nap::Shader",
 	"mID": "WorldShader",
 	"mVertShader": "shaders/world.vert",
 	"mFragShader": "shaders/world.frag"
 },
 {
-	"Type" : "nap::SphereMesh",
+	"Type": "nap::SphereMesh",
-	"mID": "WorldMesh"
+    "mID": "WorldMesh",
+    "Radius": 1.0,
+    "Rings": 50.0,
+    "Sectors": 50.0
 },
 ```

 These resources are rather straight-forward.
-We tell NAP we want a render window, image, shader and mesh.
+We tell NAP we want a [render window](@ref nap::RenderWindow), [image](@ref nap::ImageFromFile), [shader](@ref nap::Shader) and [mesh](@ref nap::SphereMesh).
 The image points to the world texture.
 This is the texture we want to apply to the sphere.
 Behind the scenes NAP loads the image from disk and uploads the pixel data to the GPU.
-This image is now a texture that can be used by shaders as a uniform texture input.
+This image is now a texture that can be used by shaders as a sampler texture input.
 In this particular case we want the world shader to use that texture.
-The world shader exposes a uniform with the name 'inWorldTexture'.
+The world shader exposes a sampler with the name 'inWorldTexture'.
 But how do we bind the world texture to the shader?
 As you can see in the example above: the world texture is not referenced anywhere.
 For that purpose we use a material.
 Let's add one:

 ```
 {
-	"Type" : "nap::Material",
+    "Type": "nap::Material",
     "mID": "WorldMaterial",
-	"Shader": "WorldShader",
-	"VertexAttributeBindings" :
+    "Uniforms": [],
+    "Samplers":
     [
         {
-			"MeshAttributeID": "Position",
-			"ShaderAttributeID": "in_Position"
-		},
-		{
-			"MeshAttributeID": "UV0",
-			"ShaderAttributeID": "in_UV0"
+            "Type": "nap::Sampler2D",
+            "mID": "world_input_tex_uniform",
+            "Name": "inWorldTexture",
+            "Texture": "WorldTexture"
         }
     ],
-	"Uniforms" :
-	[
-		{
-			"Type" : "nap::UniformTexture2D",
-			"Name" : "inWorldTexture",
-			"Texture" : "WorldTexture"
-		}
-	]
+    "Shader": "WorldShader",
+    "BlendMode": "Opaque",
+    "DepthMode": "InheritFromBlendMode"
 },
 ```

-A material serves a very important function.
+A [material](@ref nap::Material) serves a very important function.
 It allows you to apply the same shader to different objects.
 Often you only need a limited set of shaders to represent a large set of objects.
 The same shader can be used to render objects that share the same physical properties, such as a window and a wine glass.
 Creating separate shaders for each individual object is inefficient.
 In the example above we create a world material that links to a world shader.
 NAP creates both the shader and material for you.
 The only thing left to do is link the 'WorldTexture' to the right shader input exposed by the material.

-Every material carries a set of 'Uniforms'.
-Material 'Uniforms' allow you to bind values (in this case a texture) to specific inputs of a shader.
+Every material carries a set of 'Uniforms' and 'Samplers'.
+Material 'Uniforms' allow you to bind values to specific inputs of a shader.
+Samplers allow you to bind textures to specific inputs of a shader.
 This material binds 'WorldTexture' to 'inWorldTexture'.
 When you apply this material to a mesh (in this case the sphere) the renderer binds the texture to the right input of the shader with, as a result, a sphere that looks like planet earth.
 NAP validates that the shader exposes a texture input called 'inWorldTexture' and the 'WorldTexture' is loaded and valid.
 Initialization fails when the world texture can't be loaded or the shader doesn't have an input called 'inWorldTexture'.
 In both cases an error message is generated.

 You now have a material that you can apply to your sphere.
 But we don't have a scene that represents the objects in space.
 Without that structure the renderer doesn't know where to place the sphere and what material to apply to the sphere.
 We therefore create a simple scene structure that holds both the camera and sphere to render: